 Procession as above, but without the Verse.
-1323.
+1505.

-On the return, of Saint Mary, let the Antiphon Thou art become beautiful. be sung XX. and let it be concluded with Alleluya.
+On the return, of Saint Mary, let the Antiphon Thou art become beautiful. be sung [1184]. and let it be concluded with Alleluya.

-On this day let not the Gradual be sung at the Hours, but in its place let be sung by the whole Choir, the Cantor beginning, without repetition.
+On this day let not the Gradual be sung at the Hours, but in its place let be sung by the whole Choir, the Cantor beginning, without repetition, this way.